-72.12 Biomedical Engineering
+72.13 Biomedical Engineering

 Biomedical engineering is concerned with the application of engineering and the basic sciences to the solution of problems arising in medicine and biology.
-In its application to human physiology, biomedical engineering involves the understanding of body processes, the diagnosis of different body conditions and the rehabilitation of bodily functions.
+In its application to human physiology, biomedical engineering (involves the understanding of body processes, the diagnosis of different body conditions and the rehabilitation of bodily functions.
 The tremendous complexity and variety of problems associated with the aforementioned areas require the involvement of engineers of all backgrounds.

-While the University of Alberta does not offer a formal undergraduate degree program in biomedical engineering, there are biomedical streams in both Mechanical and Electrical Engineering.
-To help students understand and prepare for employment in this area, a series of undergraduate technical electives is available in areas such as physiology, medical instrumentation, medical imaging, modelling of biological systems and biomechanics.
+While the University of Alberta does not offer a formal undergraduate program in biomedical engineering, to help students understand and prepare for employment in this area, a series of undergraduate technical electives is available in areas such as physiology, medical instrumentation, medical imaging, modelling of biological systems and biomechanics.
 In addition, an enhanced graduate program is offered jointly by the Universities of Alberta and Calgary.

-For further information contact the Chair, Department of Biomedical Engineering, Faculty of Medicine and Dentistry or a Faculty advisor in any Engineering department.
+For further information contact the Chair, Department of Biomedical Engineering, Faculty of Medicine and Oral Health Sciences or a Faculty advisor in any Engineering department.

-72.13 Business Course Electives for Engineering Students
+72.14 Business Course Electives for Engineering Students

-The Faculty of Engineering has an agreement with the Faculty of Business to permit a limited number of Engineering students to take Business courses.
+For those students who do not wish to take an MBA but want some exposure to Business courses, the Faculty of Engineering has an agreement with the Faculty of Business to permit a limited number of Engineering students to take Business courses.
 Areas include accounting, finance, industrial relations, and management science.
 Interested students should contact their Program Advisor for referral to the Engineering-Business Advisor.

-72.14 Honors Mathematics Courses
+72.15 Honors Mathematics Courses

 Students with exceptionally high interest and ability in mathematics may replace certain engineering mathematics courses with honors mathematics courses.
-These students would follow the honors calculus sequence MATH 117, 118, and 217, instead of MATH 100, 101, and 209.
+These students would follow the honors sequence MATH 117, 118, 217, and 317, and the honors linear algebra-differential equations sequence MATH 127 and 336.
 Students should contact the Honors Chair of the Department of Mathematics for an interview and approval to register immediately after receiving notification of their admission to the first-year Engineering program.

-Industrial Safety and Loss Management Courses
+72.16 Industrial Safety and Loss Management Courses

-Safety are covere understan environme graduates Safety, risk, and loss management principles applicable to all industries are covered in ENGG 404 and ENGG 406.
+Safety, risk, and loss management principles applicable to all industries are covered in ENGG 404 and ENGG 406.
 These courses provide a basic understanding of the integrated practices of reducing risks to people, environment, assets, and production.
 The key role of Engineering and Business graduates in this expanding field is explored, including emphasis on the proactive team approach.

-Arrangements with Other Institutions 72.16
+72.17 Arrangements with Other Institutions

-72.16.1 Engineering Transfer Programs at Alberta Colleges
+72.17.1 Engineering Transfer Programs at Alberta Colleges

-Students may complete their first year of Engineering at any of the following Alberta postsecondary institutions: Grande Prairie Regional College, Keyano College (Fort McMurray), University of Lethbridge, Medicine Hat College, Grant MacEwan Community College (Edmonton), Mount Royal College (Calgary), and Red Deer College.
+Students may complete their first year of Engineering at any of the following Alberta postsecondary institutions: Grande Prairie Regional College, Keyano College (Fort McMurray), University of Lethbridge, Medicine Hat College, Grant MacEwan Community College, Mount Royal College, and Red Deer College.
 Students who complete the Engineering Transfer Program at one of these institutions may apply to enter second-year Engineering at the University of Alberta and will be considered for program placement on an equal basis with continuing University of Alberta Engineering students.

-72.16.2 Transfer Credit Agreement Between the University of Alberta and the University of Calgary Faculties of Engineering
+72.17.2 Transfer Credit Agreement between the University of Alberta and the University of Calgary Faculties of Engineering